LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 }
 ```

-The controller code for creating and updating would be as below:
+The Controller code for creating and updating:

 **app/Http/Controllers/CompanyController.php**:
 ```php